 The English language is difficult and complex, and writing proper English can be very difficult.
 Language is something that some people are naturally good at.
 However, others struggle, and if English isn’t your first language, getting to grips with it as a writer is even, more tricky.

-Fortunately for you, we’ve compiled a list of six tips for writing great content, focusing on grammar, spelling and vocabulary.
+Fortunately for you, we’ve compiled a list of six tips for writing great content, focusing on grammar, spelling, and vocabulary.
 Some of these tips may sound obvious, but it’s always a good idea to go back to basics and make sure you’re approaching your writing the right way.
-We’ve also set out and explained three of the most common errors within writing in English and explained how best to avoid these particular mistakes.
+We’ve also set out and explained three of the most common errors in writing in English and explained how best to avoid these particular mistakes.

 1. Understand the purpose of your writing

 The first tip is to understand the purpose of your writing.
 Of course, good grammar is good grammar, and spelling mistakes are never acceptable, but certain styles or writing can allow for more grammatical freedom than others, and it’s always important to know who you’re writing for when you’re selecting your vocabulary.

 For example, if you’re writing for children, the vocabulary you use will be very different to the vocabulary you’d use if you were writing an academic article or essay.
 Similarly, if you’re writing a piece of creative fiction, you might be able to play around with grammar and sentence structure a little more than if you were writing an article for a serious news website.